making cases compelling for decision-makers

 ComCon helps attorneys communicate clearly and effectively to decision-makers, no matter the venue -- be it a court hearing, mediation, arbitration, trial or public hearing -- and no matter the form of the presentation -- be it a speech, witness examination, voir dire, settlement offer or written motion.
 Our expertise is human communication and persuasion (see our Kollectionns and read Truthiness, Falsiness & Nothingness, Persuading the Simpson Jury, Humanizing Roles for Defendants and about Who We Are).

-Argument Development ComCon advises on the strategy, structure, language, form and content of statements, presentations, arguments, openings, closings and appeals.
+Argument Development ComCon advises on the strategy, structure, language, form and content of statements, presentations, arguments, openings, closings and appeals (see Strategies for Attorneys and Persuasive Language in the Online Jury Research Update blawg).
 We rehearse presentations with attorneys to improve their delivery, clarity and persuasiveness (see tips on Persuasive Language & Arguments and read Public Speaking for Litigators ).

 Motion Review ComCon reviews written motions not only to help increase their clarity and persuasiveness, but also to forward key case themes and adapt to the language preferences of judges (see our Slide Show summarizing data on Judges' Views of Persuasive Writing).
 ComCon also makes recommendations of motions to file (or not) with the court for cases.